 While wheat germ is very low in gluten, there are other offenders at work that can be counter-productive to our health.
 One of these is a little antinutrient called wheat germ agglutinin or WGA, for short, which might be as troublesome as gluten.
-WGA is a lectin protein that protects the wheat from insects, yeasts and other pests.
+WGA is a lectin protein that protects the wheat from insects, yeasts, and other pests.
 And while lectins are present in many foods, some of the highest (and potentially damaging) concentrations are found in grains like wheat (and its germ).

 There is evidence that, like gluten, WGA can damage the lining of the gut and lead to intestinal permeability.
-This in turn can prompt our immune system to respond, triggering any number of auto-immune issues.
+This, in turn, can prompt our immune system to respond, triggering any number of auto-immune issues.

-Studies have also shown that WGA can increase glucose transport into fat and liver cells while it blocks the body’s ability to released stored fat.
+Studies have also shown that WGA can increase glucose transport into fat and liver cells while it blocks the body’s ability to release stored fat.
 This is detrimental to weight loss efforts, and because more glucose is being brought to the liver, blood triglycerides can also increase (not a good thing).

 Additionally, WGA has been shown to obstruct our cell’s’ receptors from absorbing the Vitamin D we all need.
 These studies might help explain that regardless of the amount of time we spend in the sun, the decreased receptors for vitamin D can lead to possible deficiencies of the vitamin.